ken-rubin/TGv1000/README.md

 				throw exceptionRet;
 			}

-Notice that the request body is passed into the invoked method.
+Notice that the request body is passed into the invoked business object method.
+This is a critical parameter.
+The business object exists merely to augment this parameter.
+This same parameter, thusly augmented, is passed on to the jade template file.

+A sample business object follows:

+module.exports = function Templates() {

+	this.process = function (objectBody) {

+		objectBody.projects = [...];
+	};
+};

+All business objects follow this interface.
+They take an objectBody and the purpose is to augment this parameter by adding addition properties for the jade file to consume.

 Jade documents: